jsonresume/resume-website/_posts/2014-07-05-announcing-first-official-version.markdown

 For a full list of changes, view the [README](https://github.com/jsonresume/resume-schema#change-log) for the resume schema [repo](https://github.com/jsonresume/resume-schema).

-Just because this is an official release of the specification, it doesn't garantee that the ecosystem is stable.
+Just because this is an official release of the specification, it doesn't guarantee that the ecosystem is stable.
 We actually had to wait for this official release before we could lock down parts of the ecosystem.

 ### How are we doing?